sergeyksv/tingodb/README.md

 TingoDB
 =======

-Javascript in-process file system backed database upward compatible on API level with MongoDB.
+Embedded JavaScript in-process file system backed database upward compatible on API level with MongoDB.

 Upward compatible means that if you build app that uses functionality implemented by TingoDB you can switch to MongoDB almost without code changes.
-This gretaly reduces implementation risks and give you freedom to switch to mature solution at any moment.
+This greatly reduces implementation risks and give you freedom to switch to mature solution at any moment.

 As a proof for upward compatibility all tests designed to run against both MongoDB and TingoDB.
 More over significant part of tests contributed from MongoDB nodejs driver project and used as is without modifications.